-- a.
+- D. Decision - 1.
+General Procedures See Sec.
+13A.2.5.
+(Decisions). - 2.
+Decision Maker The Zoning Administrator is the initial decision maker. - 3.
+Public Hearing - Upon receipt of a complete application, the Zoning Administrator shall set the matter for public hearing, giving notice in the manner specified in Subsection C. (Notice) of this Section. - b.
+The Zoning Administrator may conduct the hearing or designate a Hearing Officer to conduct the hearing. - 4.
+Decision - a.
 The Zoning Administrator shall render the initial decision within 75 days of the date the application is deemed complete. - b.
 If the Zoning Administrator fails to make a timely decision, the applicant may file a request for transfer of jurisdiction to the Area Planning Commission pursuant to Sec.
 13A.2.6.
-(Transfer of Jurisdiction).

-Conditions of Approval and inspections
+(Transfer of Jurisdiction). - 5.
+Conditions of Approval and inspections - a.

-- a.
 In approving a project, the decision maker may impose conditions related to the interests addressed in the findings set forth in Subsection E. (Standards for Review and Required Findings) of this Section. - b.
 The decision may state that the height and area regulations required by other provisions of this Chapter and Chapter 1 (General Provisions and Zoning) shall not apply to the conditional use approved.
 If the Density Bonus is increased beyond the maximum allowed as defined in Sec.
 12.22 A.37 (Affordable Housing incentives Density Bonus), the development project must also contain the requisite number of Restricted Affordable Units as set forth in Sec.
 12.24 U.26. (a)(1) (5) (Density Bonus for a Housing Development in Which the Density increase is Greater than the Maximum Permitted in Sec.
 12.22 A.3725) of this Code. - c.
 The Department shall have the authority to conduct inspections to verify compliance with any and all conditions imposed on any conditional use or other similar Quasi-judicial approval granted pursuant to this Section.

 Clearance, monitoring and inspection fees shall be paid by the business operator or property owner to the Department in accordance with the fee schedule in Article 9 (Fees) of Chapter 1 (General Provisions and Zoning).

-d.
+- d.
 If, upon inspection, the Department finds that the applicant has failed to comply with conditions of any conditional use or other similar Quasi-judicial approval granted pursuant to this Section, the Department shall give notice to the business operator or property owner to correct the specific deficiencies and the time in which to complete the correction.
 Evidence of compliance shall be submitted to the Department within the specified correction period.
 If the deficiencies are not corrected within the time prescribed by the Department, revocation proceedings pursuant to Sec.
 13B.6.1.
 (Evaluation of Non-Compliance) or Sec.
 13B.6.2.
-(Nuisance Abatement/Revocation) may commence.
+(Nuisance Abatement/Revocation) may commence. - 6.
+Transmittal

-6. Transmittal